GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-security-controls.md

 Use the new "All Products" page for a list of Google Cloud Services https://console.cloud.google.com/products
 ## Artifact Registry
  ### Artifact Registry - Vulnerability Scanning
+ Artifact Registry - Vulnerability scanning can be turned on for any development artifact (IE: java JAR or Docker/K8S container).
+When the cloud source repository target picks up a commit - a triggered build will invoke a scan of the development artifact and report on CVE (critical vulnerabilities) - which can be set to block a deployment of that code change.
  - Security Controls covered: [RA-5](#5220ra-5vulnerability-scanning) [SA-4](#6020sa-4acquisition-process) [SI-3](#6610si-3malicious-code-protection) [SI-7](#6780si-7software-firmware-and-information-integrity)
  - Tags: dynamic
  - Workload: [Traffic Generation](google-cloud-landingzone-traffic-generation.md)